Addiction Counseling Courses-NAADAC & NYS CASAC (OASAS) Approved

 6 Credit Hours (CASAC & NAADAC Renewal)

 Harm reduction is a public health approach that offers practical strategies and realistic options for people who use drugs.
 It acknowledges that drug use will never be eliminated and seeks to reduce the harms associated with drug use and the discrimination against people who use drugs.
 This course provides an in-depth understanding of how to work with people who use drugs through a harm reduction lens.
 In this training, you’ll learn the core principles of harm reduction and how it can build connections with people who use drugs and people engaged in sex work.
 Addiction counselors will learn to listen without judgment, create space for honest dialogue, and develop trust and openness.
 With that foundation established, you’ll learn effective strategies to support people who use drugs.
-Gain knowledge of harm reduction strategies that promote open and non-judgmental communication when engaging people with use disorders.
+Knowledge of harm reduction strategies that promote open and non-judgmental communication when engaging people with use disorders.
+Learn more.

-Prevention and Education in Substance Use Treatment
+Prevention and Education in Substance Use Treatment ($160.00)

 16 Credit Hours (CASAC & NAADAC Renewal)